Stephen J. Dann

 After all available exemptions and reliefs have been applied, the net gain is taxed at a flat 18% rate for basic rate taxpayers and 28% for those paying the higher trate of income tax.
 (18% and 28% respectively if the asset is a property).
 Indexation and Taper reliefs were abolished for all gains realised after 5th April, 2008

 PROPERTY - CGT ADVICE

-It is often possible to mitigate the tax on an a second home without creating any tax liability on an individual's principal private residence by electing for the second home to be treated as though it were the principal private residence.
-This involves a "balancing act" between the two properties and requires annual review to ensure the election is still beneficial.
-I can advise on this issue and provide detailed calculations involving all available reliefs.
+It is often possible to mitigate the tax on an a second home without creating any tax liability on an individual's principal private residence by electing for the second home to be treated as though it were the principal private residence, provided that other home has been the owner's Principal Private Residence in the past.
+Where a UK resident owns a private residence oveseas the availability of Principal Private Residence relief is restricted

 If you are handing a business asset to someone else then it is possible to ensure that no Capital Gains tax is payable on this transfer.
 The rules change from time-to-time and require detailed consideration.